 Protected vs. Non-Protected Speech

-Teachers and staff cannot be disciplined for speech that is protected by the First Amendment.
+Teachers and staff cannot be disciplined for speech protected by the First Amendment.
 Some examples of protected versus unprotected speech are provided below.

 Examples of incidents where Courts have found speech to be protected by the First Amendment: